 If so, please send me one in an email.
 Thanks so much!

 where else to find the book

-- Old’s Cool General Store – near Main Subway Station in the east end of town – in stock (checked Sep.
-17, 2020)
+- Old’s Cool General Store – near Main Subway Station in the east end of town, the coolest corner store! – in stock (checked Dec.
+17, 2022)

 Oct.
 14, 2020: I was interviewed on a cool new podcast called “How Public Works” hosted by Ilmar Simanovskis based in Toronto.

 Jul.
 2020: You can see me talking (ever so briefly! @1:20) on Global News a day after a big storm in Toronto